omarhashem80/2D_DCT/README.md

 ---

-## 🤝 **Contributing**

-Contributions are welcome!
-If you spot any issues or have suggestions for improvements, feel free to:
-1. Open an issue.
-2. Submit a pull request.

----

 ## 🌟 **Acknowledgments**

 Thank you for using this project!
 We hope it helps you understand image compression techniques and inspires further exploration. 🌍✨